aiidateam/aiida-registry/README.md

 since this both "reserves" the name of your plugin and informs the developer community of your ongoing work.

+By default, the list of plugins is now sorted by the latest release, so plugins that are under active development automatically bubble up to the top.
+The release date is determined by the date of the latest [PyPI](https://pypi.org/) release, so try to release to [PyPI](https://pypi.org/) whenever you make a new release of your plugin.

 ## How to register a plugin

 1. Fork this repository